lupyuen/lupyuen.github.io/src/plic.md

 ## Claim and Complete Interrupts

-Remember that we service Interrupts in 3 steps...
+Remember that we service External Interrupts in 3 steps...

 1.  __Claim__ the Interrupt